nyassa(or Ann) is a member in United Kingdom . She has been a member for over 12 years (4,409 days).

-As long as it's a real postcard (not folded) I will be delighted with ANY card you care to send me, but I would really love to learn more about your country.
+Please don't share my address with anyone (eg Touchnote, urlaubsgruss) but apart from that, as long as it's a real postcard (not folded) I will be delighted with ANY card you care to send me, but I would really love to learn more about your country.
 If you want to make me extra happy here are some suggestions:

 *Something unique about your country.

 *People in processions, parades, marches, and traditional festivals.